-The selected otoliths were then weighed to the nearest 0.1mg if undamaged.
-Otolith weight was then compared to fork length to ensure that the capture data associated with each otolith was correct.
-Gunn et al. (2008) showed that the relationship between otolith weight and fork length was curvilinear (R2 = 0.903), and thus if any outliers were detected, they could be removed.
+Of the 96 otoliths collected from the Australian surface fishery in the 2012/13 season (see Farley et al., 2013), 95 were suitable for age determination which is below the minimum 100-200 required based on the work by Morton and Bravington (2003).
+The fish selected for age estimation ranged in size from 61-128 cm fork length (FL).
+One otolith from each pair was selected and weighed to the nearest 0.1mg if undamaged.
+Otolith weight was then compared to fork length to check that the capture data associated with each otolith was correct.
+Gunn et al. (2008) showed that the relationship between otolith weight and fork length was curvilinear ($R^2 = 0.903$), and thus if any outliers were detected, they could be removed.
 Outlying data points were not found in the data.